pleonastically (adverb): using more words than are necessary to convey meaning either as a fault of style or for emphasis

 peripatetic (adjective): traveling from place to place, esp. working or based in various places for relatively short periods

 She was born in the deepest depths of the deep American south, but you'd probably never guess it.
-In fact, Cindy grew up happily moving from place to place in quick succession every couple of years, and she has lived in almost every corner of the U.S. The bits along the ocean will always be her favorite.
+In fact, Cindy grew up happily moving from place to place in quick succession, and she has lived in almost every corner of the U.S. The bits along the ocean will always be her favorite.

 She resides in western Washington state at the moment with her husband, William, and their pet African pygmy hedgehog, Sir Bilbo Sonic Traeger, Esq.
 You never can tell where they'll turn up next.